nopnop2002/esp-idf-mpu6050-dmp/MPU6050_MADGWICK/README.md

 This demo estimates roll, pitch and yaw angles in software without using a DMP.
 Estimate roll, pitch and yaw using the Madgwick Filter used in ROS.
 The MPU6050 does not have a magnetic sensor, but it can estimate yaw.
-I based [this](https://github.com/arduino-libraries/MadgwickAHRS) Madgwick Filter.
+I used [this](https://github.com/arduino-libraries/MadgwickAHRS) Madgwick Filter.
 I used [this](https://github.com/arduino-libraries/MadgwickAHRS/blob/master/examples/Visualize101/Visualize101.ino) as a reference.

 # Change from original library